yashmehta10/timesheet-agent-workshop/workshop.md

 ```

 ## ⚙️ Set Environment Variables
-Create a file at timesheet_agent/.env based on .env.local file:
+Create a file at timesheet_agent/.env based on .env.local file: Ensure you add your GOOGLE_CLOUD_PROJECT

 ```
 GOOGLE_GENAI_USE_VERTEXAI=TRUE